ibexa/documentation-user/docs/getting_started/dashboard/dashboard_block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** - Enter a name for the block.
-- **User** - Select users whose recent actions should be visible.
+- **Users** - Select users whose recent actions should be visible.
 By default, activities of all users are configured.
-- **Object class** - Choose an object class to be displayed.
+- **Activity area** - Choose an activity area to be displayed.
 Default value = All.
-- **Results limit** - Set a maximum number of activity logs to be displayed.
+- **Number of activities** - Set a maximum number of activity logs to be displayed.
+Minimum value = 1, and maximum = 10.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of content items for review and submit your changes.